Splizard/minetest-mod-snow/readme.txt

 * Snowy
 * Plain

-Snow can be picked up and thrown as snowballs or crafted into snow blocks.
+Snow can be picked up and thrown as snowballs or stacked into snow blocks.
 Snow and ice melts when near warm blocks such as torches or igniters such as lava.
 Snow blocks freeze water source blocks around them.
 Moss can be found in the snow, when moss is placed near cobble it spreads.